-Ever since Australian Data Centres came into the market in 2010, and its subsequent commissioning to operational status in 2014, it has remained at the forefront of Australia’s data centre industry.
-ADC has matured as one of the nation’s leading data security facilities – the crowning achievement of its founders.
+Australian Data Centres entered the market in 2010 and was commissioned to operational status in 2014.
+Since then, it has remained at the forefront of Australia’s data centre industry and matured into one of the nation’s leading data security facilities – the crowning achievement of its founders.

 Prior to 2010, Australia’s nascent data centre market was grappling with a relatively immature and complacent client base.
 The market had many players supplying various levels of service and many user organisations operating mission critical systems reliant on internal data protection infrastructures.

 These facilities varied widely in capacities, security and redundancies.
 Many of these, particularly those that had originated out of legacy corporate real estate strategies, presented users with more challenges and liabilities than viable disaster recovery and business continuance options and assurances.
 ADC founders had the vision for something different.

 Tragic and catastrophic events such as the 9/11 terror attacks, tsunamis and other natural and man-made disasters spurred regulators, users and technologists to take action, re-evaluate and reprioritise their information management and operational contingencies.

 The founders were initiated into the burgeoning Australian data centre industry in response to this security conscious market.
 They assisted organisations in the development and prosecution of viable infrastructure protection strategies.
 It was this energy that propelled ADC to life.